Investment guide

 1. Open the Investment Calculator.

-2. Enter the starting investment and monthly contribution.
+2. Enter the starting money already invested.

 Best uses